 The first steps toward fulfilling your dream may not be what you expect

-God gave Joseph a dream about his future and this must have made him excited, imagining that one day he would be some kind of leader, that the ‘sun, moon and stars’ would even bow down to him (Genesis 37:9).
+God gave Joseph a dream about his future which made him excited, imagining that one day he would be some kind of leader, that the ‘sun, moon and stars’ would even bow down to him (Genesis 37:9).
 The dream was accurate; he would eventually be a great leader but the path to this greatness was not exactly what he had in mind.
 Joseph was cruelly betrayed by his brothers, thrown in a dry well to die then sold as a slave.
 When one is going to be great, the worst place to begin is as a slave.
-This is the way most people would view it, but God allowed him to be sold anyway.
+This is the way most people would view it, but God allowed him to be sold nevertheless.

 Just like Joseph, after God has put a dream in our heart, it may look like circumstances are taking us in the exact opposite direction and we may begin to panic and doubt what he said.
 This is the time to believe even more, because as God has said himself, his ways are not our ways (Isaiah 55: 8-9).